Over the River and Through the Woods: A Day Trip on Oregon’s Infinity Loop

 Hood River

 From here you can continue down Historic Columbia River Highway toward The Dalles to continue to enjoy the sweeping views as the scenery transitions from high cliffs to plateaus and savannahs.
 It’s also where you can take the second leg of the Infinity Loop – Mt.
 Hood Scenic Byway.
+Hood River itself is a charming town with plenty of food, shopping, and recreation opportunities.

 A view of Vista House overlooking the Columbia River at sunrise